-Use of any prohibited medications should be recorded on the Concomitant Medications Log CRF. loRs should use their discretion when determining whether or not to enroll participants using medications not explicitly prohibited by the protocol but that may impact study results or participant safety.
+Site staff are requested to consult the MTN-039 Management Team on protocol deviation considerations should a participant report using a prohibited medication.
+Site loRs should use their discretion when determining whether or not to enroll participants using medications not explicitly prohibited by the protocol but that may impact study results or participant safety.

-8.4 Physical Exam
+9.4 Physical Exam

-Protocol Section 7.8 outlines the required physical exam assessments.
-A comprehensive physical examination is required at Screening and Enrollment.
+Protocol Section 7.8 outlines all required physical exam assessments which are done as part of a comprehensive physical examination.
+A comprehensive physical exam is required at Screening and Enrollment.
 At baseline, during a physical exam, site staff should assess for any other medical condition that would make participation in the study unsafe or interfere with interpreting the study data or achieving the study objectives.
 Physical exams may identify additional baseline medical information that participants inadvertently do not report in their baseline medical history.
-In such situations, the clinician should add the information to the Baseline Medical History Log CRF as well, since the condition was present at the time of enrollment
+In such situations, the clinician should add the information to the Medical History Log CRF as well, since the condition was present at the time of enrollment.